Brighton Corporation Tramways

 Tramcar staff were also issued with long, double-breasted greatcoats with five pairs of buttons, and high, fold-over collars; the latter do not appear to have carried any badges.

 New jackets were introduced in the 1920s, which though still single-breasted, now had lapels rather than stand-up collars, three waist-level pockets, an open breast pocket and epaulettes; it is unclear whether the latter carried any badges.
 A further change was made to the jackets in the 1930s, to a double-breasted design with four pairs of buttons, lapels and epaulettes; once again, it is unclear whether the jackets bore any insignia.
-Cap badges were now issued in chrome, which although identical to their predecessors in form, were now inlaid with deep blue enamel, with the grade and employee numbers in brass.
+Cap badges were now issued in chrome, which although identical to their predecessors in form, now bore the grade letter and the employee number in brass.

 Photographs of inspectors are rare, but those that have survived (from the latter years of the tramway) suggest that they wore single-breasted tunics with lapels.
 The first cap badges were very similar to the deep red enamel cap badges issued to tramcar staff, but with the grade ('DEPUTY CHIEF INSPECTOR' is known, but 'CHIEF INSPECTOR' and 'INSPECTOR' presumably existed too) in a ribbon below the shield device.
 This was superseded, probably in the mid-to-late 1920s, by a very similar design of badge, but incorporating feathers ('INSPECTOR' is known).
 It is possible that the latter design of badge was subsequently issued in chrome (during the 1930s), but if so, no examples are known.